Daniel Mark Fogel

 Daniel Mark Fogel (born January 21, 1948) was President of the University of Vermont, located in Burlington, Vermont, a post he held from July 1, 2002 to July 31, 2011.

+Early life and education

 A native of Columbus, Ohio, he was raised in Ithaca, New York, graduated from Ithaca High School in 1965 and received a bachelor's degree in English from Cornell University in 1969, as well as an MFA in creative writing and a Ph.D. in English.
 He is a poet, a scholar of English and American literature, and founded the Henry James Review and the Henry James Society.